 Do bacteria have feelings?
 It does sound unlikely, yet we regularly hear about 'friendly' bacteria.
 I suspect that the bacteria in question don't really choose us as friends, but there's no doubt that some bacteria (known as probiotics) are indeed not just friendly but actually helpful to us and our pets.

 Probiotics are the beneficial bacteria that live in the mouth and digestive tract.
-They help our digestion, our oral health and our immune systems – and that of our pets in exactly the same manner.
+They help our digestion, our oral health and our immune systems – and that's also the case for our pets.

 Probiotics produce short-chain fatty acids (SCFAs), which reduce the growth and activity of harmful bacteria, such as E. coli and salmonella, as well as providing other benefits to the intestines.

 They can help in treating diarrhoea, irritable bowel syndrome and other types of intestinal inflammation.
 Probiotics may help prevent urinary tract infections and can even reduce allergic reactions.
 They can also support the health of the teeth and gums by reducing the number of harmful bacteria in the mouth that cause gingivitis and periodontal disease.